Credit Limits

 Although we don’t recommend it, you can use all of your limit.
 If you spend over your limit, though, you may be subject to fees and penalties.
 Why don’t we recommend using all of the credit extended to you?
 Because using too much of it can negatively affect your credit score by raising your minimum payment.
 Your total current balance divided by your total available credit limit reflects your credit utilization ratio on your credit report.
 Any ratio above 30% hurts your credit score.
 The higher your credit card balance, the higher your utilization ratio.

-No preset spending limit cards
+What are no preset spending limit cards?

 Credit cards with no preset spending limit don’t actually mean that you can charge however much you want.
 Companies set soft limits based on your spending habits and other factors.